microsoft/winget-pkgs/doc/tools/ManualValidationPipeline.md

   - URL and download errors can sometimes be fixed through removing the URL from the manifest, if it's not an `InstallerUrl`.
 If it is, then another source for the package would be needed for the PR to proceed.
   - Installer errors can sometimes be fixed by updating installer switches, or adding a dependency if the error states that one is missing.
   - Application launch and run errors can also sometimes be fixed through adding a dependency, again only if one is called for.
-  - Other kinds of errors can't easliy be advanced past and might block a PR for some time.
+  - Other kinds of errors can't easily be advanced past and might block a PR for some time.
   - If no errors, then install the manifest in a local VM - essentially the Manual Validation Pipeline again - and examine. if still no errors, then the PR gets a waiver.
 (Some packages, most frequently CLI and tray-based, require manual review.)
 1. After remediation, return to step 2.
   - If the issue couldn't be remediated, then the PR doesn't have a clear path and might linger for some time.